 Authenticity is one of the most important qualities of a great speaker.
 When you are authentic, audiences notice and your ethos is enhanced.

-So be an original, not a fake.
+So follow the advice of Philip Mould.
+Be an original, not a fake.